rocco-giandomenico/dockbox/README.md

 # dockBox
-dockBox is a local development environment based on Docker, designed to facilitate web development across multiple platforms.
+DockBox is a simple local development environment based on Docker, designed to facilitate web development across multiple platforms.

 &nbsp;